etcart/RIVet-C/README.md

 		addS2D(lexRIV->values, thing);

 		//log the "size" of the vector which was added
-		//this is not directly necessary, but is useful metadata for some analises lexRIV->contextSize += context.contextSize;
+		//this is not directly necessary, but is useful metadata for some analyses lexRIV->contextSize += context.contextSize;

 }
 ```